curityio/username-password-authenticator/README.md

 ## Prerequisites

 Before using this plugin you must be running version 9.0 or later of the Curity Identity Server.\
-Also ensure that you are using [credential_mode=standard](https://curity.io/docs/idsvr/latest/system-admin-guide/data-sources/jdbc.html#credential-modes).\
+Also ensure that you are using [credential_mode=standard](https://curity.io/docs/idsvr/latest/system-admin-guide/data-sources/jdbc.html#credential-modes) for your credential manager.\
-This requires username and password storage to be separated into `accounts` and `credentials` tables.\
 If you are using older credential storage, use v3.0 of this repo instead.

 ## Example Deployment